 IN THE COMMUNITY

-The Richmond Ambulance Authority (RAA) joined the American Heart Association (AHA) to promote the importance of Hands Only CPR during CPR and AED Awareness Month on Virginia This M [...]
+In June the Richmond Ambulance Authority (RAA) and the American Heart Association (AHA) promoted CPR and AED Awareness Month during a segment on NBC12.
+The goal was to spotlight ho [...]